AlisterT/openjazz/BUILDING.md

 - `DATAPATH` - add a fixed path for game data files
 - `SCALE` - enable scaling of the video output (i.e. Scale2X...)
+- `PORTABLE` - Do not use external directories for configuration saving, etc.
+  (This only affects Unix platforms, Windows version is always portable)

 Some ports have their own options, see (Platforms)[PLATFORMS.md] for details.